How to Deal With Beavers

 But what can a cottage owner do if the resident beaver has taken a liking to his precious trees?

-The best thing to do is buy some heavy-gauge wire fencing with openings that are 2″ X 4″ (inches) or smaller.
+The best thing to do to stop a beaver from cutting down your true is to is buy some heavy-gauge wire fencing with openings that are 2″ X 4″ (inches) or smaller.

 Create a wire cylinder by wrapping the wire fence all the way around the trunk at a distance of at least eight inches out from the base of the tree.
 Do this for all the trees you want to protect.
 Cable ties or metal wire can be used to connect the end sections of the fence.